CLARIAH/pure3dx/README.md

 Not everything that we had in mind has been implemented so far.
 There is much room for improvements and further development:

-*   the layout of the authoring app is unpolished and primitive.
-It should look more like the layout of the publishing app;
+*   The layout of the authoring app is unpolished and primitive.
+It should look more like the layout of the publishing app.

-*   the handling of metadata is not sophisticated: just a few Dublin Core fields with unconstrained content;
+*   The handling of metadata is not sophisticated: just a few Dublin Core fields with unconstrained content.

-*   search has not been implemented, not in the authoring app and not in the publishing app;
+*   Search has not been implemented, not in the authoring app and not in the publishing app.

-*   pre-flight checks for publication are basic: checks for broken links and unreferenced files.
-It should also check for completeness of metadata;
+*   Pre-flight checks for publication are basic: checks for broken links and unreferenced files.
+It should also check for completeness of metadata.

-*   no attempt for persistent identifiers has been made; we do have stable urls for published editions: `https://editions.pure3d.eu/project/p/edition/e` where `p` and `e` are the project and edition numbers, which start at `1`;
+*   No attempt for persistent identifiers has been made; we do have stable urls for published editions: `https://editions.pure3d.eu/project/p/edition/e` where `p` and `e` are the project and edition numbers, which start at `1`.

-*   a 3D dataset is more than a 3D model with annotations: there is also paradata or supplementary material; Pure3D does manage such data.
+*   A 3D dataset is more than a 3D model with annotations: there is also paradata or supplementary material; Pure3D does manage such data.

+*   Pure3D is currently tied to the Voyager 3D Viewer, but it is desirable to be able to support more viewers.
+Even better would it be if editions made for one viewer, could be consumed by another viewer.